the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [RBE] RBE = Switch this to TBD once we're close to release.

+* Fix - avoid fatal errors when transient notices are registered from inactive plugins

 = [4.14.5] 2021-09-14 =

 * Fix - Ensure all the content within the recent template changes section in the troubleshooting page is visible.
 [TEC-4062]